gleam-lang/gleam/README.md

 and has straightforward interop with other BEAM languages such as Erlang, Elixir and LFE.

-⚠️ Gleam is pre-alpha software.
-You are welcome to try it, but it may do anything up to and including eating your laundry and then crashing.

 ```rust
 pub enum Tree =
   | Leaf(Int)